Computing zero-group-velocity points in anisotropic elastic waveguides: Globally and locally convergent methods: Direct solution of the two-parameter eigenvalue problem

 If we do not have an initial approximation for $u$, usually a good choice is to take the right singular vector corresponding to the smallest singular value of $W(k_0, \omega_0)$.
-We observe that in practice this choice of $u_0$ leads to almost zero $\beta_j$.
-While in this case, the beta-correction is not necessary, it is important for the convergence of the algorithm with other choices of $u_0$.
+We observe that in practice, this choice of $u_0$ leads to almost zero $\beta_j$.
+While in this case, the $\beta$-correction is not necessary, it is important for the convergence of the algorithm with other choices of $u_0$.

-In order to find the ZGV points of Fig.~\ref{fig:dispersion_steelAustenitic} using the Newton-type method requires the explicit computation of the group-velocity dispersion curves $c_\mup{g}(\omega)$.
-We locate the changes in sign of $c_\mup{g}(\omega)$ and use the corresponding values of $\omega$ and $k$ as initial guesses for our algorithm.
-This requires to compute the dispersion curves with a sufficiently fine resolution in the prescribed $k$-values, such that at least one sample is on each of the backward-wave branches.
+One way to find all ZGV points of Fig.~\ref{fig:dispersion_steelAustenitic} using the Newton-type method is to explicitly compute the group-velocity dispersion curves $c_\mup{g}(\omega)$, locate the changes in sign of $c_\mup{g}(\omega)$ and use the corresponding values of $\omega$ and $k$ as initial guesses for our algorithm.
+This requires computing the dispersion curves with a sufficiently fine resolution in the prescribed $k$-values, such that at least one sample ($k$-value) is on each of the backward-wave branches.
 Otherwise, ZGV points will be missed.
 Using \num{400} wavenumber points and applying this approach to the austenitic steel plate leads to Fig.~\ref{fig:dispersion_steelAustenitic} in \SI{0.62}{\second}.
 The time to compute the required dispersion curves and group velocity is included therein.

 Only if the initial guess is close enough to the desired ZGV point will the algorithm converge correctly.
 The regions of convergence for the anti-symmetric Lamb waves in the austenitic steel plate are displayed in Fig.~\ref{fig:regions_of_convergence}.
 Therein, each pixel defines an initial guess $(\omega_0, k_0)$, while $u_0$ is always taken as the right singular vector as described above.
 If the algorithm converged to any of the predefined ZGV points marked in the figure, the pixel is classified according to which ZGV point it converged to.
 This gives the colored regions of convergence in the figure, where gray indicates convergence to a cut-off frequency.
-White pixels correspond to starting values that did not converge to any of the ZGV points nor cut-off frequencies.
-We observe large regions of convergence allowing us to reliably use the algorithm even with rather poor initial guesses for $\omega$ and $k$.
-Critical are the situations where multiple ZGV points are very close or when they are close to cutoff.
+White pixels correspond to starting values that did not converge to any of the ZGV points or cut-off frequencies.
+We observe large regions of convergence, allowing us to reliably use the algorithm even with rather poor initial guesses for $\omega$ and $k$.
+Critical are the situations where multiple ZGV points are very close or when they are close to the cutoff.

 Our choice of the generalized Jacobian given in (\ref{eq:jacobian}) together with the $\beta$-correction leads to a significantly faster algorithm.
 Instead, in order to avoid the problem of complex-differentiability, $u$ and $u^\mup{H}$ would usually be treated as two different unknowns, leading to a considerably larger parameter vector $p$ and associated Jacobian.
 To obtain Fig.~\ref{fig:regions_of_convergence} that shows the result of $\num{150}\times\num{150}$ initial guesses, our method performs \num{190101} iteration steps in \SI{35.1}{\second}.
 The corresponding result of the common Newton method looks almost identical but requires \num{190289} iteration steps in \SI{120}{\second}.